Sync Filters

 team

 that is used in a sync filter expression.
 One client changes the team from "blue" to "green".
 The server now correctly syncs the change to "team green" clients.
-However, it is not yet deleted from "team blue" clients.JWT claims are only the first variables available to sync filter expressions.
-We are currently collecting customer requirements to add more variables and user information.
+However, it is not yet deleted from "team blue" clients that have synced before.
+Thus, use the delete and insert approach instead: the server will correctly remove the object from "team blue" clients.JWT claims are only the first variables available to sync filter expressions.
+We are collecting customer requirements to add more variables and user information.
 Check with the ObjectBox team to ensure that your needs are covered.

 Last updated